Get experience while making an impact

 Am I eligible to apply as a student volunteer?

-We welcome applications from university students, or recent graduates with less than 2 years of any general full-time work experience.
+We welcome applications from university students or recent graduates with less than 2 years of any general full-time work experience.
 This includes students who are currently enrolled in or have graduated recently from Bachelor’s Degree, joint Bachelor/Master’s Degree, Master’s Degree, and PhD Degree programs, as well as bootcamp programs.
 We also welcome students who are on temporary leaves of absence from their universities (i.e. gap quarter/semester/year), in addition to international students.

 We're really passionate about helping college students and recent graduates who are just getting started with launching their careers, as they usually have little to no personal income and need to rely on free opportunities like ours.
 We ask folks with more than 2 years of general full-time work experience to consider signing up as an industry mentor instead; please refer to our Mentors page for more information!